ibm-cloud-docs/account/include.md

 # Adding accounts to your private resource
 {: #include}

-Any private resource you create is restricted by default.
-If you're a administrator for the account, you can choose who can see your resource by adding them to an includes list with the `ibmcloud` [command line interface](/docs/cli/reference/bluemix_cli/bx_cli.html#ibmcloud_catalog_entry_visibility_set).
+Any private resource that you create is restricted by default.
+If you're an administrator for the account, you can choose who can see your resource by adding them to an inclusion list with the {{site.data.keyword.Bluemix}} [command line interface](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_catalog_entry_visibility_set).
 {:shortdesc: .shortdesc}

-## How do I know if I have access?
+## How do I know whether I have access?
 {: #find-access}

-You can use the CLI or the Identity and Access UI to determine whether you have access to allow users to view a private resource that has been added to the account.
+You can use the CLI or the Identity and Access UI to determine whether you have access to allow users to view a private resource that was added to the account.
 If you're an account owner, you can give access to a user in your account through the Identity and Access Management UI by assigning an access policy.
-For more information see [Managing access to your account](access.html).
+For more information, see [Managing access to your account](access.html).

 ## Step 1: Find your resource
 {: #find-resource}